Standedge Tunnels: Railway tunnels

 Three railway tunnels run parallel to each other and the canal tunnel.
 Through them runs the Huddersfield line.
 They are level for the whole length, which had the operational benefit of providing the only section of level track on the line where water troughs could be installed to provide steam locomotives with water without requiring the train to stop.
 Both the single-track bores have ventilation shafts at Cote, Flint and Pule Hill, and the double-track tunnel is ventilated via three shafts at Brunn Clough, Redbrook and Flint.
 Drainage adits interlink with one another, including the canal tunnel, into which water is discharged.

-In 1846, work commenced on a railway tunnel for the Huddersfield & Manchester Railway.
+In 1846, work commenced on a railway tunnel for the Huddersfield and Manchester Railway.
 It ran parallel to, and to the south of, the canal tunnel at a slightly higher level.
 From the canal tunnel, thirteen adits were driven to facilitate excavating the railway tunnel.
 The railway company had bought the canal company to provide access.
 Boats transferred excavated spoil and moved construction materials.
 Canal access increased the rate of construction, which took a little over two years; in comparison, the Woodhead Tunnel, which was slightly shorter, took seven years to build despite the work being done by the same contractor, Thomas Nicholson.